lanl-ansi/PetroleumModels.jl/docs/src/formulations.md

 CurrentModule = PetroleumModels
 ```

-All methods for constructing petroleummodels should be defined on the following type:
+All methods for constructing PetroleumModels should be defined on the following type:

 ```@docs
 AbstractPetroleumModel